ymerejsasnak/ga-circles/README.md

+### *SIMPLE* genetic algorithms for fun and practice

-# circles
+## circles
-genetic algorithm to find biggest circle that fits in field of circles without overlap (todo: add user interaction and text display of gen and fitness)
+genetic algorithm to find biggest circle that fits in field of circles without overlap

+## rects:
+like circles above, but with rectangles (has 1 extra gene: instead of radius, had height and width)

-# maze
+## maze
 genetic algorithm to find route through simple grid maze (fitness - for hitting walls, + for successful move?, ++ for hitting target 'quadrants', +++ for goal)

-# pred/prey?
+## pred/prey?
 borrow ideas from evolvers graphic thing...but use one predator at a time and a bunch of prey each generation...